mlsmithjr/transcoder/README.md

 ### How I use this tool
 My *concurrent_jobs* is set to 2.
-I run on Ubuntu with a nVidia GTX 960 card with 4gb, which allows my 2 concurrent transcodes using very little CPU.
+I run on Ubuntu with a nVidia GTX 960 card with 4gb, which allows me 2 concurrent transcodes using very little CPU.
 If you have a more powerful card with more memory you can try increasing the value.

 I use Sonarr and Radarr to curate my library.
-When items are downloaded I have a post script that records those items in a shared "queue" file, which is just a list of files - full pathnames.
+When items are downloaded I have a post script that records those items in a shared "queue" file, which is just a list of media files - full pathnames.
 Routinely I run the script to walk through my accumulated list to transcode everything.
 But, there are things I do not want transcoded so I use the rules as a way to skip those videos.
 Also, I transcode some things differently.
 There are rules for those too.
 And finally, I sometimes just want to transcode some files very specifically in a way that isn't compatible with hardware transcoding, so I'll run the tool using -p and -s options.
-Using the rules system is helpful if you are automating your transcoding in a _cron_ job or just want to fire it off and walk away.
+Using the rules system is helpful if you have multiple profile needs and are automating your transcoding in a _cron_ job or just want to fire it off and walk away.

 ### Running